The key stages in drawing up an effective Car Policy

 • Can drivers ask to give up their company car and use their own vehicle?
 What would be the consequences in terms of remuneration for the employee and the company?

-As an employer, almost all your legal responsibilities regarding company vehicles are linked to safety, maintenance and insurance. maintenance and insurance..
-You have a duty to ensure that drivers are not only physically fit but also competent to drive, that they are not asked to spend an unreasonable amount of time behind the wheel, and that the vehicles provided to them are in good condition and properly maintained.
+As an employer, almost all your legal responsibilities with regard to company vehicles are linked to the safety, maintenance and insurance.
+You have a duty to ensure that drivers are not only physically fit but also competent to drive, that they are not asked to spend an unreasonable amount of time at the wheel and that the vehicles they are provided with are in good condition and properly maintained.
 From a legal point of view, it is important that you have a traceability of your audits so that, in the event of legal action, you can prove that you have fulfilled your legal obligations.

 Questions to ask yourself :

-• Do you have an internal resource for fleet safety rules?
+• Do you have an internal resource that brings together the fleet's safety rules?

-• Are drivers properly checked to ensure that they have the right license for the type of vehicle they are required to drive, especially for commercial vehicles?
-Are licenses checked regularly?
+• Are drivers properly checked to ensure that they have the right licence for the type of vehicle they are being asked to drive, particularly for commercial vehicles?
+Are licences checked regularly?

 • Do they have access to training to improve their driving?
 What happens if a driver loses points?

-• What happens when a beneficiary's license is withdrawn?
+• What happens when a beneficiary's licence is withdrawn?

 • How can I be sure that maintenance is carried out at regular intervals?

-• Are drivers also aware of their responsibilities when it comes to regular vehicle safety checks (e.g. tire pressure)?
+• Are drivers also aware of their responsibilities when it comes to regular vehicle safety checks (e.g. tyre pressure)?
 How can this be checked?

-Good to know: we need to pay close attention to the issue of cell phone use while driving.
-It's a real issue for fleet managers, and one that needs to be addressed by every company.
+Good to know: we need to pay close attention to the issue of mobile phone use at the wheel.
+This is a real issue for fleet managers, and one that every company needs to address.

 The beneficiary's responsibilities